This post is intended to clear up some questions regarding CBD in 'drug' landraces.

 Type 2 plants can be expected to make up about half of any crop, and Type 3 plants about a quarter.
 Note that 'high' and 'low' are best considered as ratios: some plants will have high overall cannabinoid content, some low.

-Unlike hashish and charas plants, most tropical ganja strains don't contain medically useful amounts of CBD.
-So that rules out varieties like Kerala, Thai, and Highland Lao.
-The reason for that is that ganja strains have had generations of selection for maximum potency (i.e. THC) and this has effectively bred the genes for CBD out (CBD is not psychoactive, contrary to the old urban myths).
+Unlike hashish and charas landraces, tropical ganja cultigens typically less often contain medically useful amounts of CBD.
+The reason for that is that ganja landraces have undergone more intensive selection for potency (i.e. THC) and this has, roughly speaking, bred out the genes CBD out (CBD is not psychoactive, contrary to the old urban myths).